 If you're constantly doing crunches to get a six-pack, you may be going about things the wrong way.
-Trainer Autumn Calabrese, creator of the 21 Day Fix and 21 Day Fix Extreme fitness and nutrition programs, shares four effective tips to help you fight belly fat and keep it off.
+Beachbody trainer Autumn Calabrese, creator of the 21 Day Fix and 80 Day Obsession fitness and nutrition programs, shares four effective tips to help you fight belly fat and keep it off.
 We love that these are basic, fundamental tips that anyone can incorporate into their lives.

 Eat Whole Foods